AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 This way, it can be determined if two types are the same or not.

-With that, the type guessing can be performed: Consider a reference to struct \c type_info being stored with the TMP constructor of class \b Box along with the boxed value data.
-As mentioned, the set of TMP constructors are templated, so the type information is generated at compile-time.<br>
+With that, the type guessing can be performed: Consider a reference to struct \c type_info being stored with the constructor of class \b Box along with the boxed value data.
+As already mentioned, the set of constructors are templated, and the type information is generated at compile-time.<br>
 Likewise templated method \b IsType compares the stored type with the type that its template parameter denotes at compile-time!

 These mechanics explain why types can only be "guessed"!

+\note
+  What we mean with "guessing" here is can be explained by comparing a C++ <c>switch</c>-statement with an alternative version that uses a series of <c>if</c>-clauses instead.
+  While both versions may compute the same result, the <c>switch</c>-statement instantly jumps to the right "case" and thus is more performant.
+  Now, the use of keyword \b switch is restricted to certain constant cases, and especially can not be used to "switch over" the type of an \alib %Box.

 \I{################################################################################################}
 \I{##############################       3.
 Non-Bijective      ###################################  }